 Obviously, there are many different lodging options – from a cheap B&B to a luxurious five-star hotel.

-I stayed at the B&B Ai tre Leoni*, ten minutes walk East of the center.
-It was a nice experience to stay in a non-touristy neighborhood and experiencing real Italian life.
+I stayed at the B&B Ai tre Leoni*, ten minute’s walk East of the center.
+It was a nice experience to stay in a non-touristy neighborhood and experience real Italian life.

 If you prefer to stay closer to the action, for instance, the Hotel Tre Re* is an excellent option.
 Located close to the main pier, this building was originally a private residence of the Vitani family.
 Later, it became a convent and was eventually transformed into an elegant yet affordable hotel.

 An activity not to be missed when visiting Como is a short ride by funicular uphill to the village of Brunate.